robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-6-ect-theory.md

 {details}
 Video transcript.

 This case study describes how we have used the graduated approach to support a pupil – referred to as Pupil A throughout this video – with communication and interaction needs.
-The system follows the four stages, often referred to as a 'cycle': Assess, Plan, Do, Review.
-(For further information about this cycle, often referred to as the 'graduated approach', see Chapter 6 of the SEND Code of Practice 2015.)
+The system follows the four stages, often referred to as a ‘cycle’: Assess, Plan, Do, Review.
+(For further information about this cycle, often referred to as the ‘graduated approach’, see Chapter 6 of the SEND Code of Practice 2015.)

 Pupil A is a 4 year old, Asian, summer-born boy, who started his Reception year after having a limited time spent in an education setting, from our feeder Nursery School.
 The pupil is also a second language learner, speaking Hindko at home.
 Pupil A does not have any diagnosis of specific language impairment (SLI) at this stage.
 His non-verbal skills are a relative strength.
 He displays signs of phonological disorder with features of verbal dyspraxia, which means he makes pronunciation errors, but again no diagnosis as his attendance was poor at nursery.
 Pupil A also has a hearing impairment and is involved with the hearing specialist teacher who supports with radio aids.
 He does not wear his hearing aids at home, which is impacting on his hearing loss.
 These concerns are severely impacting on his ability to make himself understood.
 He doesn’t have an EHCP at present, but concerns were raised by the SENDCo at the previous setting.